 Policymakers often seek the expertise of Michigan State University faculty members as they address critical education decisions across the state and country.
 This includes, for example, partnerships with state and federal agencies, writing white papers, testifying before legislators and serving on committees of the National Research Council and other organizations that influence the national and international agenda.

-Education Policy Center
+Education Policy Innovation Collaborative

-President’s Education Policy Forums
+President’s Education Forums